The Ultimate Christmas Booklist

 For little princesses with attitude

-Every little girl should be read The Paper Bag Princess!
+Every little girl’s Christmas booklist should include The Paper Bag Princess!
 It’s funny, well-written, with great illustrations and a powerful message that princesses (aka women in general) can be resourceful and resilient and do not have to put up with rubbish from their princes!
 Choose the paperback version (not the board book) for the full story.
-The Paper Bag Princess is by Robert Munsch.
+By Robert Munsch.

 For boys who dare to be different